Meet Our Team

 City Librarian

 A graduate of both Carpinteria High School and UC Santa Barbara, Jody received her master’s in library and information science (MLIS) in 2013.
 She has worked in local public libraries since 2004 and most recently at the California State Library as a library programs consultant, supporting public libraries throughout the state with grants and training.
-She is a social justice advocate, and passionate about providing programs that educate and illuminate.
+She is a social justice advocate, and passionate about providing programs that educate and delight.

 Her great grandparents moved to Carpinteria in 1929, and some of her family has lived here ever since.
 She considers Carpinteria the center of the universe.